Tim-Parks-Lynch/react-hooks/NOTES.md

 ### The Flow

-1. Counter is mounted
+1. `<Counter />` is mounted, and rendered
-2. Callback in `useEffect` is run
+2. `useEffect` runs its callback functions: "useEffect has run!" and count is logged.
-3. When the user clicks on the button, `setCount` passes in the current `count` + 1
+3. When the user clicks the button, `count` is incremented
-4. `count` state is updated
+4. `useEffect` that contains `count` in its dependency array runs its callback function
-5. `<Counter />` rerenders
+5. `<Counter />` rerenders due to state change
-6. Since `count` is in the dependency array, `useEffect` is run per `count` change

-**Try to take out count in the dependency array and observe what happens**

-A general rule of thumb: `useEffect` with an empty dependency array is analogous to `componentDidMount`.
+Note that the first `useEffect` is only run once, upon mounting of component, which leads to an useful heuristic: `useEffect` with an empty dependency array is analogous to `componentDidMount`.

 ## Multiple `useState`